oskar-j/fastcat/README.md

 #### Which languages are supported?

-Currently only English, Japanese and Portuguese languages are tested.
-You can try to add more SKOS languages, but they're not guaranteed to work due to possible differences in the file structure.
+There are two ways to check the list of available languages.

+First, is a manual inspection of the [lang.py](https://github.com/oskar-j/fastcat/blob/master/fastcat/lang.py) file.

+Second way is to call the `get_current_language()` method on the `FastCat` object.

 #### What's coming next?

-Support of Polish, German and Russian languages, as well as adding Fastcat to the public python repository.
+Support of Russian, Spanish and Ukrainian language, as well as adding Fastcat to the public python repository.
 Exporting n-size tree of categories to a CSV or GraphML file.
 Experimenting to find out if backward compatibily with Python 2 is possible (through the `six` package).

 License